fujail57/multi-tenant-sales-dashboard/README.md

 ## Overview

-This project is a **Multi-Tenant Sales Dashboard** developed as part of a frontend-focused assignment.
-The objective of the assignment is to demonstrate **application structure, modularity, role-based access control, tenancy handling, and frontend optimization awareness**.

-Although backend APIs were not mandatory for the assignment, both **client and server were developed from scratch** to better showcase real-world architecture and application behavior.
+This project is a full-stack, multi-tenant sales dashboard built from scratch to demonstrate secure authentication, role-based access control, and tenant-aware data handling.
+The application supports **multiple organizations** (tenants) with clearly defined user roles and strict data isolation rules.

+The system is designed with scalability and maintainability in mind, using modern frontend and backend technologies, clean architecture patterns, and containerization.

 ---